Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

     - **Check:** You should see a Project and a Hub listed.

-        !!! info "The [AI Studio hub](https://learn.microsoft.com/azure/ai-studio/concepts/ai-resources) collects AI resources that can be shared between AI projects.
-The [AI Studio project](https://learn.microsoft.com/azure/ai-studio/how-to/create-projects?tabs=ai-studio) helps you organize your work when building applications."
+        !!! info "The [Azure AI hub](https://learn.microsoft.com/azure/ai-studio/concepts/ai-resources) collects AI resources that can be shared between AI projects.
+The [Azure AI project](https://learn.microsoft.com/azure/ai-studio/how-to/create-projects?tabs=ai-studio) helps you organize your work when building applications."

-    - Click on the Hub resource name → it may be something like _ai-hub-45556973_
+    - Click on the Hub resource name → it should be in the form _ai-hub-XXXXXXXX_
     - **Check:** There is 1 project listed under `Projects` for this hub.
     - Click "Connected Resources" in the left pane,
     - **Check:** You see Hub connections to OpenAI endpoints, Azure AI Search & Storage.